What Are Tags?

 </body>

-Curious to see how the webpage looks?
-Click on the file to open it in your browser.
-To edit the code, open the file from your text editor, be sure that "All Files" is selected from the editor's dialog box.
+Wanna see how your webpage looks?
+Go to where you saved the file and click on it so it opens in your browser.
+To edit the code, open the file from your text editor, if you don't see it be sure that "All Files" is selected from the editor's dialog box.

 The next lesson will introduce you to more tags and what they do.
 So let's move on to lesson 2